aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 enemies chasing them; placing the highest priority on officers.

 It is possible that modern Western military theory has still not caught up to medieval Mongol thinking.
-The tactic name, "defeat in detail" might have been called "deceit in detail" had it been written down by a 13th century Mongol, instead of a despotic Frenchman.
+The tactic name, “defeat in detail” might have been called “deceit in detail” had it been written down by a 13th century Mongol, instead of by a despotic Frenchman.

 .. _i_mongol_example-modelling-the-mongol-mind:

 Modelling the Mongol Mind
 -------------------------
 A group of Mongol horse archers needed to protect their mental flanks while doing the most to harm their opponents.
 The key to this is to make the group tactic simple from the inside and bafflingly complex from the outside.

 Each soldier needed independent thought and action but in a moment to be able to snap back into a collective dance with the rest of their unit.
 The calls between the members of a unit needed to be encrypted, simple and loud.

 The amount of memory needed to track their brethren also needed to be limited.
 Unlike the general trying to remember and track everything all at once, our distributed officer only needed to remember a few crucial things.

 To make things mentally easier, the Mongol soldier relied on the idea of sameness.
 The ergodic mirror metaphor is useful here.
-If you were surrounded by an ergodic mirror, anywhere you turn you would be looking into your own eyes.
+If you were surrounded by an ergodic mirror, anywhere you turn, you would be looking into your own eyes.
-So the Mongol horse archers where ergodic; they were surrounded by themselves.
+So the Mongol horse archers were ergodic; they were surrounded by themselves.
 Every member of their unit would act as they would, so there was no concern or doubt about what to do.

-The tactics used by a unit of horse archers needed to work even if some of its members were killed.
+The tactics used by a unit of horse archers needed to work even if some of its members got killed.
 The hologram provides another useful metaphor.
-A holographic sheet is a two dimensional thing, yet as its parts work together it produces something in the third dimension.
-If you scratch the holographic sheet, the three dimensional image remains, only slightly fuzzier than it was before.
+A holographic sheet is a two-dimensional thing, yet as its parts work together, it produces something in the third dimension.
+If you scratch the holographic sheet, the three-dimensional image remains, only slightly fuzzier than it was before.
 To be effective the Mongol tactics needed to have this same property.
-As a unit they express complexity beyond the sum of their parts and this complexity would not break down with losses, but only lose its fidelity.
+As a unit they express complexity beyond the sum of their parts, and this complexity would not break down with losses, but only lose its fidelity.

-Let's weave these metaphors into the specifics of battle.
-To begin with a Mongol unit would meet, fill their quivers with arrows and decide where they would meet again after their first encounter.
-This next place, call it a marshal point, would be on ground which would give them some sort of advantage and access to more ammunition.
+Let’s weave these metaphors into the specifics of battle.
+To begin with, a Mongol unit would meet, fill their quivers with arrows and decide where they would meet again after their first encounter.
+This next place, call it a marshal point, would be on ground which would give them some advantage and access to more ammunition.

 They would wait for an advance-war-cry.
-Any member of their unit could issue this call and all members would immediately advance.
+Any member of their unit could issue this call, and all members would immediately advance.

-At a certain distance from the enemy the horse archers would have their horses follow each other to form a circle.
+At a certain distance from the enemy, the horse archers would have their horses follow each other to form a circle.
 The closest horse archer to the enemy front lines would shoot an arrow, then reload as their horse took them around the circle again.
-This would create a kind of sustained machine gun effect on their opponent's mass; causing them to loosen their ranks as to avoid the constant barrage of arrows.
+This would create a kind of sustained machine gun effect on their opponent’s mass; causing them to loosen their ranks as to avoid the constant barrage of arrows.

 The next stage of battle would have the horse archers get close enough to their enemy to skirmish.
-While skirmishing a horse archer would aim their arrows directly at individual opponents.
-To begin a skirmish any of the horse archers could issue a skirmish war cry and all other units would follow, breaking away from their circle to move close into the now disordered front of their enemy.
+While skirmishing, a horse archer would aim their arrows directly at individual opponents.
+Any of the horse archers could issue a skirmish-war-cry, and all other units would follow them into the skirmish manoeuvre, riding their horse out of their circle-and-fire formation to gallop closer to the now disordered front of their enemy.

-At some point one of the horse archers would become low on ammunition; then they would begin the most dangerous and effective movement in their 'deceit in detail' tactic, they would pull their scimitar; saving the last of their arrows for their luring retreat.
+At some point one of the horse archers would become low on ammunition; then they would begin the most dangerous and effective movement in their ‘deceit in detail’ tactic, they would pull their scimitar; saving the last of their arrows for their luring retreat.

-While swinging their scimitar they would do exactly the opposite of what you would expect a terrible horse archer to do.
-They would appear scared and confused; disoriented and craven.
-It is not easy to charge into the heart of your enemy only to put on a play for them; but this deceit was necessary to lure their enemy into *real* danger.
+While swinging their scimitar, they would do precisely the opposite of what you would expect a terrible horse archer to do.
+They would appear scared and confused.
+It is not easy to charge into the heart of your enemy only to put on a play for them, but this deceit was necessary to lure their enemy into real danger.

 So as a horse archer was fighting, they would have to remember enough about their unit to know if they were the last to pull their scimitar.
-If they were, it meant that as a unit they were low on ammunition and they were ready for a their next collective action.
+If they were, it meant that as a unit they were low on ammunition, and they were ready for their next collective action.

-This would mean that a horse archer would have to call out when they were pulling their scimitar; and each other horse archer would have to track this information.
-But if a horse archer was killed; they wouldn't be able to call out; so there had to be another way for the unit to communicate to itself that it was time to go.
+This would mean that a horse archer would have to call out when they were pulling their scimitar, and each other horse archer would have to track this information.
+But if a horse archer got killed; they wouldn't be able to call out; so there had to be another way for the unit to communicate to itself that it was time to go.
 So any horse archer could issue a retreat war cry.
-They could do this when they had successfully lured an officer are when enough time had passed that the enemy was becoming sufficiently reorganized to actually put up real opposition.
+They could do this when they had successfully lured an officer are when enough time had passed that the enemy was becoming reorganized enough to put up a real opposition.

-The retreat war cry would occur when the last horse archer pulled his scimitar, or when an officer was lured or when enough time had passed for the enemy to re-organize.
+The retreat war cry would occur when the last horse archer pulled his scimitar, or when an officer got lured or when enough time had passed for the enemy to re-organize.

-A retreating horse archer was extremely dangerous; since they would pretend to be slow when they were actually fast.
-The closer you got to them, the easier you would make their shot on you.
-Your advance would not be protected by a flanking soldier; but there would be another horse archer their also retreating with his brethren.
-They were especially dangerous to officers, since an officer would often be on horse back to increase their mobility and express their rank.
+A retreating horse archer is extremely dangerous; since they would pretend to be slow when they were fast.
+The closer you got to them, the more comfortable you would make their shot on you.
+As you charge, there would be no flanking soldier to protect your sides, or you're back, but there would be another horse archer there, intent on hunting you from a blind spot.

+Retreating horse archers were mainly dangerous to officers since an officer would often be on horseback to increase their mobility and express their rank.
 The speed of the chasing officer would pull him away from his protecting mass;
 leaving him alone and flanked by his enemies, his helmet blinding his peripheral vision.
-He had no real chance of catching his prey; all of his training and ideas about the world working against him.
+He had no real chance of catching his prey; all of his training and his ideas about the world working against him.

-From the outside the mongols would appear like a angry swarm of wasps;
+From the outside the Mongols would appear like an angry swarm of hornets;
-incomprehensible, always out of reach.
+Incomprehensible, always out of reach.
 Any engagement with them reducing the leadership and cohesion within your own force.

-But if you were an individual horseman, you would only have to follow a few simple rules.
+But if you were an individual Mongol horseman, you would only have to follow a few simple rules.
 Advance if you heard an Advance war cry.
 Create a circle when close enough to the enemy.
 Skirmish when you heard a Skirmish war cry.
-Track your unit's Retreat Ready War cries; so you can know if it is up to you to issue the Retreat.
-When you heard a Retreat War cry retreat and attack any lured enemy's flank.
+Track your unit’s Retreat Ready War cries; so you can know if it is up to you to issue the Retreat.
+When you heard a Retreat War cry, turn your horse around and start firing arrows at the sides of attacking enemy Knights.

 As an individual horseman, you could issue your own commands to your group.
 You could give an Advance War Cry, to start the circle.
-When you were low enough on arrows you could make the Skirmish war cry and your brethren would close the distance to the enemy with you.
-If your ammunition was running low, you would issue the Ammunition Low war cry and the other members of your unit would know you are ready to go.
+When you were low enough on arrows you could make the Skirmish war cry, and your brethren would close the distance to the enemy with you.
+If your ammunition were running low, you would issue the Ammunition Low war cry, and the other members of your unit would know you are ready to go.
 If you had successfully lured an officer, you could issue the Retreat war cry and leave knowing that your brethren would follow and flank the officer chasing you.

-Most of your concentration would be used to make your shots, or to put on the deceitful-play while close enough to the enemy.
+Most of your concentration would be used to make your shots or to put on the deceitful-play while close enough to the enemy.
 The only exception to this being your need to track who in your unit was ready to go.

 If you were the last horseman, the rules would still apply: You would advance;
 you would circle and shoot; you would skirmish and lure and retreat-to-fire when followed.

 .. image:: _static/backwards.jpg
     :align: center

-Now that we have an understanding of what we are trying to model, let's build it in software using miros.
+Now that we have an understanding of what we are trying to model let's build it in software using 'miros'.

 .. _i_mongol_example-technical-oveview:

 Technical Overview
 ------------------
-To build the horse archer botnet we need at least two different computers.
-I'll be using a windows machine and a raspberry pi.
+To build the horse archer botnet, we need at least two different computers.
+I’ll be using a windows machine and a raspberry pi.

-First, we'll design a set of statecharts that will model an individual horse archer and it's understanding of it's brethren.
+First, we’ll design a set of statecharts that will model an individual horse archer and its understanding of its brethren.

-Any communication between our horse archer bots will be encrypted, since we don't want our enemy to learn about what we are doing.
+Any communication between our horse archer bots will be encrypted since we don’t want our enemy to learn about what we are doing.

 We will adjust how our instrumentation works; we will make it so that it can stream its output to any computer of our choosing.
 We will do this so we can debug our entire botnet from one location.

-Finally We'll write the software; run it on two or more computers and demonstrate that it is working.
+Finally, We’ll write the software; run it on two or more computers and demonstrate that it is working.

 Here are the steps: